-- 1. Drold Link: Take the question strip from H2O ...
-"Do you like to act?
-Well, let's answer this question with a play.
-What happens to the salt when salt water evaporates?" - 2.
-Cut out one set of the sequence calds to use in a flannel board type story. - 3.
+- 2. Cut out one set of the sequence calds to use in a flannel board type story. - 3.
 Teacher says, "H2O has given us our next question.
-Let's set a pan of salt water on the hot plate to see what happens.
-While we are waiting, 1 will tell you how salt water evaporates. - 4.
+Let's set a pain of salt water on the hot plate to see what happens.
+While we are waiting, I will tell you how salt water evaporates. - 4.
 Teacher tells the story using the sequence cards.
 "One bright, sunny day, there was a cup half full of salt water.
 The solution had molecules of salt and molecules of water in the cup."
-Show the sequence card with the cup filled to level 3 with salt water. - 5.
-"Then some of the molecules of water evaporated into the air- 'Good bye,' they said as they left: the solution.
+Show the sequence card with the cup filed to level 3 with salt water. - 5.
+"Then some of the molecules of water evaporated into the air- 'Good bye,' they said as they lefi: the solution.
 'We are off to join the water cycle,'" Show the sequence card with level 2 of salt water. - 6.
 "Well, as more and more water molecules left the solution of salt water, the salt molecules were getting lonely being left behind.
 They asked, 'Please let us go with you.'
-But the water molecules said, 'Oh, we are so sorry but evaporating is something that water molecules can do but salt molecules have a hard time doing," Show sequence cald with level 1 of salt water. - 7.
+But the water molecules said, 'Oh, we are so sorry but evaporating is something that water molecules can do but salt molecules have a hard time doing?"
+Show sequence card with level 1 of salt water. - 7.
 "Soon all of the water molecules evaporated into the air and most of the salt stayed in the cup."
-Show final caid.
+Show final card.

 - 8. Students will cut out, color in, and sequence the 4 cards in the correct order.
 As an oral language activity, students can retell the story using their sequence cards. - 9.
-Observe the salt crystals remaining in the pan, Discuss. - 10.
+Observe the salt crystals remaining in the pan, Discuss - 10.
 Students will act out the story of evaporation by 8 students wearing the WATER name tag and 4 students wearing the SALT name tag.
 All 12 students sit inside a yarm circle.
 They recite the dialogue used by the teacher as she told the story (or teacher can retell the story).
 Water molecules will stand up and jump out as they evaporate out of the "cup" (circle), leaving all the salt molecules behind.
 (To facilitate orderly evaporation of water molecules have students assigned to three groups of water molecules.) - 11.
 The class will answer the question and enter it into H2O and their Student Droid Booklet.